Broko2021/mind-control/2021-Mind_Control-EN.md

 Are we brave?
 Are we ready to face our worst selves?
 How far of our comfort zone are we ready to go?
 Do we want to live in a more sustainable world, more quickly?
 How do we define and value freedom?
 Do we want to change?

 ---

+# <a name="ref"></a>Bibliography

+There are at least two other guides of this type available on the Darknet, the ["Matrix"](http://zqktlwiuavvvqqt4ybvgvi7tyo4hjl5xgfuvpdf6otjiycgwqbym2qad.onion/wiki/The_Matrix) one focusing on political and philosophical aspects, and ["How to exit the Matrix"](http://zqktlwiuavvvqqt4ybvgvi7tyo4hjl5xgfuvpdf6otjiycgwqbym2qad.onion/wiki/How_to_Exit_the_Matrix) detailing aspects related to digital security.

 > - [1] https://hms.harvard.edu/news/screen-time-brain
 > - [2] https://en.wikipedia.org/wiki/Telephone_numbers_in_the_Americas